 What about the MCTs?

 I think one of the big things that disappointed me about this product was the C8 MCT Oil.
 C8 is one of the technical 4 MCTs and this particular MCT is even more rapidly digested compared to the primary MCTs we find in MCT and Coconut Oil.
 This is the ingredient that would make a coffee product a “Keto Coffee”.
 However, there is only 2.5g of fat in the Bang Keto Coffee meaning that there is even less than 2.5g of C8 MCTs in this product, not nearly enough to get any of its benefits.

 This product uses whey protein, one of the two main proteins found in milk (casein is the other).
-I am not a huge fans of whey, especially not whey protein concentrates and sweet cream which contain a lot more lactose, which I really think should be limited or even avoided for some people.
+I do think that whey protein can be okay for some but I am personally not a huge fan of whey protein concentrate and sweet cream which typically contain a lot more lactose.
+I really think lactose should be limited or even avoided for some people.

 The Real Keto Coffee

 Yes, I work for Perfect Keto so if you think that is a biased that’s fine.
 Either way, coffee with MCTs is the right way to do Keto Coffee.
 MCTs and caffeine is an approach I use in the morning that I call fat fasting.
 The goal here is to help stimulate ketone production during the fasting window to better improve cognitive approach.
 I know this product claims that the caffeine can increase ketone levels, but I don’t want to consume 300mg of caffeine.
 I’d rather increase my ketones with less than a 100mg of caffeine and 7-10g of MCTs!
-Check out my Instagram post showing some of my fat fasting self-experimentation.
+Check out one of my fatty coffee experiments!
 Here is a graphic with some details!